MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-ai.md

 ## AISummarize

-Summarize the text that you provide.
+Summarizes the text that you provide.
 For example, this function summarizes an email message or text from a document.

 #### Input for AISummarize